drunderscore/PauseIt/README.md

-# PauseIt
+# Pause It
-The gameplay-integrity focused pause suite that'll time you out.
+The gameplay-integrity focused pause suite that'll time you out

 ## Plugin
 Fine-grained control on pause variables for a match.